markphip/devops/guide/PACKAGES.md

 Package, click on the Progression tab.
 This is where we will do most of the work.
 First, we select the Progression we are going to use for this package.
 In the Progression drop-down select the Progression we created in the previous step.
 This will load in the phases from our Progression.
-The next step will be to specify the Activities we want to do in each phase.

 You can just go ahead and check the Promote Automatically check box on each Phase.
 This means that once all activities for a phase have completed the